lee-dohm/lee-dohm.github.io/_posts/2019-08-18-why-markdown-should-be-used-on-all-message-boards.md

 Let's _emphasize_ an idea.
 Or should we make a **bold** statement?
 Or we could quote someone smart:

-> May the forces of evil become confused on the way to your door.
+> May the forces of evil become confused on the way to your house.
 >
 > -- _George Carlin_